 Ed.D.
 Educational Leadership,

 West Chester University

 “The Neubauer Fellowship gives me the tremendous opportunity to enhance my leadership skills by participating in rigorous professional development while learning and collaborating with a cohort of the brightest and most successful school leaders in Philadelphia.”

 Christine serves as a Principal Coach for the School District of Philadelphia.
 In this role, she provides coaching and professional development for school leaders.
-Previously, Christine served as the principal of Benjamin Franklin High School since 2017.
+Previously, Christine served as the principal of Benjamin Franklin High School from 2017 – 2021.
 Under her leadership, Benjamin Franklin increased the percentage of students attending 95% or more days from 9% to 29.7%, increased the number of students with zero suspensions from 65% to 88%, and achieved a nearly 10% decrease in the percentage of chronically truant students.
 Further, the Ben Franklin HS 9th grade on-track to graduate rate increased from 42% to 59.6% and the 12th grade four-year cohort on-track to graduate rate increased from 67.1% to 76.1%.
 Additionally the 12th grade four-year cohort firmly on track to graduate rate increased from 9.8% to 22.4%.

 Christine has been an educator since 1999.
 Prior to becoming principal at Ben Franklin, Christine served as Chief Executive Officer of a Renaissance (turnaround) charter school, Chief Turnaround Officer for a charter management organization, elementary school principal in Kensington, assistant principal, instructional support coach, and English teacher.
 In 2012, Christine received the Lindback Award for Distinguished Principal Leadership.